SiliconLabs/wisun-br-gui/README.md

 sudo dnf install make
 ```

+### Node.js Installation

 Node.js and npm will also be necessary to build the project.
-It is recommanded to install the LTS version of Node.js.
+It is recommended to install the LTS version of Node.js.
 The two tools with appropriate versions can be downloaded from [NodeSource - Node.js Binary Distributions](https://github.com/nodesource/distributions) .

-## Instalation
+## Installation

 First, start by cloning the wisun-br-gui repository: